utruong309/LinguaShift/README.md

 - **AI Integration**: GPT-4 rewrites use glossary terms to ensure consistent, company-approved language
 - **Team-Wide Access**: All members of your organization share the same glossary
 - **CRUD Operations**: Add, edit, and delete glossary terms through the UI

-**How It Works:**
-1. Organization admins/members add terms to the glossary with:
-   - **Term**: The jargon/acronym (e.g., "QBR")
-   - **Explanation**: What it means in your organization (optional)
-   - **Plain Language**: Preferred alternative (e.g., "Quarterly Business Review")
-2. When users type messages containing glossary terms, they're automatically detected and highlighted
-3. AI rewrites replace glossary terms with their plain-language versions
-4. Glossary terms get high confidence scores (95%) in jargon detection

 **Example Glossary Entry:**
 ```